training & EDUCATion

 Field sessions provide invaluable hands-on learning opportunities for participants to become familiar with current professional building standards, management strategies and crucial safety protocols.
 Choose from any of the modules below or we can work with you to customize a session that includes a combination of skills.

 Trail Alignment & Construction

 MARK WOOD - INSTRUCTOR

-Continually refining the principles of the Trail Triage system, his work continues to advance management strategies in the outdoor resource sector.
-Creator of the Sustainability Equation concept, his work ensures a comprehensive and relevant perspective to create long term strategies that seek balance, as evidenced in his body of work.
+Continually refining the principles of the Trail Triage system, his work continues to advance management strategies in the outdoor resource sector with an emphasis on Risk Management.
+Creating the Sustainability Equation concept, as introduced in the Level II course, his work pursues a comprehensive and relevant perspective to create long term, balanced strategies.